 LinkedIn has gotten it mostly right when it comes to me, as there’s a mix of people I personally know and who do the same sort of work I do in my people also viewed section.
 And they’re all amazing people.

-It includes my mentor and former boss Wendy Bernero (who is the smartest person I know), the brilliant Deborah Farone, three amazing women with whom I partner often on webinars – Chris Fritsch, Paula Edgar and Laura Leopard – as well as these social media superstars who I learn from every day – Melanie Borden, Jay Harrington and Brenda Meller.
+It includes my mentor and former boss Wendy Bernero (who is the smartest person I know), the brilliant Deborah Farone, three amazing women with whom I partner often on webinars – Chris Fritsch, Paula Edgar – as well as these social media superstars who I learn from every day – Melanie Borden, Jay Harrington and Brenda Meller.
 It also includes Shari Belitz and Thais Cedeno because we engage on each other’s posts often.

 (PS – You should follow each of the people above if you’re not already!)